KStocky/ShaderTestFramework/docs/Tutorial.md

 ![Open in debugger](images/PowTestPipelineView.png)

 Click on the green debugger symbol as shown above.
-This will open the debugger and we can start stepping through our code and we can see that the issue is that our loop doesn't execute
+This will open the debugger and we can start stepping through our code.
+We can now see that the issue is that our loop doesn't execute

 ![Found problem](images/PowTestFoundIssue.png)